Baghdad: Ethnicity

 The vast majority of Baghdad's ethnic population are Iraqi Arabs, while minority groups include Kurds, Feyli, Kurdish, Turkmen, Assyrians, Kawliya, Circassians, Mandaeans, and Armenians.
 Post-2003 have left an impact of Baghdad's ethnic composition.
 In 2003, approximately 500,000 Kurds lived in Baghdad.
-As of 2016, around 300,000 remained in Baghdad.
+As of 2016, about 300,000 remained in Baghdad.
 Among them, about 150,000 are Shi'a mostly of Luri origin.
 The main Kurdish neighborhood is situated in central Baghdad, known as the Quarter of Kurds (Akd al–Akrad).
-It is itself home to more than 200 Kurdish families that have lived for generations.
+It is home to more than 200 Kurdish families that have lived there for generations.

 Christians in Baghdad are predominantly ethnic Assyrians and Armenians.
 Assyrians began moving to Baghdad by the mid 20th century from northern Iraq and Iran.
-The historic "Assyrian Quarter" of the city – Dora, which boasted a population of 150,000 Assyrians in 2003, made up over 3% of the capital's Assyrian population then.
+The historic "Assyrian Quarter" of the city – Dora, which boasted a population of 150,000 Assyrians in 2003, made up over 3% of the capital's population then.
 The community has been subject to kidnappings, death threats, vandalism, and house burnings by al-Qaeda and other insurgent groups.
 As of the end of 2014, only 1,500 Assyrians remained in Dora and others in Karrada district.
 Before the war, 25,000 Armenians lived in Iraq, with majority them concentrated in Baghdad.
 Although the Armenian population has reduced, Baghdad is still home to the largest community of Armenians in Iraq, primarily concentrated in the Armenian quarter of Bab al-Sharqi area.

 An estimated 60,000 Iraqi Turkmen live in Baghdad, with significant population in the neighborhoods of Adhamiyah and Ragheba Khatun.
 There is a Circassian neighborhood in the city, which is home to the largest Circassian community of Iraq.
 The metropolitan area and the adjoining governorate is also home to Kawliya, African Iraqis, Chechens and other groups.